 So it turns out that intermittent fasting leads to improved insulin sensitivity, which—and here’s the wonderful leap—can even help reduce cancer cells, as some studies on mice have shown (according to a bit from a documentary I just caught on TV).

 Disclaimer: I am not a medical or health practitioner, and no part of This Blog, or the websites and products I mention and link to on This Blog, is intended as professional medical or health advice, and should not be considered as such.
 Consult with your doctor(s) about starting any course of treatment, taking any supplements, or changing any (dietary, exercise, etc.) routines.
 Note that natural supplements and even some foods may interfere with certain medications.
+Also ask your doctor(s) about potential allergies you may have, including cross-reactive allergies.
+Some allergens can cause anaphylaxis.
 Here are my Full Terms and Conditions.

 Disclosure: This blog post contains some affiliate links.
 If you click on them and make purchases, they generate revenue for this blog at no additional cost to you.
 As an Amazon Associate I earn from qualifying purchases.
 All affiliate links on this blog are identified as such.
 Here’s my Full Disclosure.